 For instance, in web development, you can have a problem with a typo in the “About” page.
 This problem will not mean the end of your world.
 But if you have a broken checkout page, it is a completely different problem.
 So, just assessing the priority and importance of those features is super important while conducting your meetings.

 It’s really easy to get emotional over a meeting.
 Emotions are not necessarily a bad thing.
-I believe that emotions are great because it means that people are passionate about the product, about the team, about the company, and about what they do.
+I believe that emotions are great because it means that people are passionate about the product, the team, the company, and what they do.

 Encourage everyone to use facts, stick to the guidelines, the best practices, the specifications, and everything that would be helpful to set some context and put a specific frame around your agenda.